The Best Indoor Play Spaces for Long Island Toddlers

 If your toddler loves to run and jump, Sky Zone helps expel some of that extra energy.
 Trampolines cover the floors and walls, and there's a foam pit for brave leapers.
 For $14, kids younger than 5 can jump for up to 2 hours during scheduled toddler time.
 Toddlers can hop, jump, and leap, while parents can relax knowing little ones won't be run over by bigger kids or adults.

 Xplore Family Fun Center has a dedicated toddler play area.
 Photo by Thien Nguyen August

-Photos courtesy of the facilities
+Unless noted, photos courtesy of the facilities

 A version of this article was originally posted in 2017.
-It was updated by writer Gina Massaro in January 2019.
+It was updated by writer Gina Massaro in February 2022.